Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 **Data:**

 It is usually to find e-commerce data sets in public data as they are usually proprietary.
 However, the <a href="https://archive.ics.uci.edu/ml/datasets/online+retail "> UCI Machine Learning Repository</a> produced this data set containing actual transactions in 2010 and 2011.
 The data set is maintained on their website and can be found under the title "Online Retail".
 This is a multinational data set that contains all the transactions that occurred between 01/12/2010 and 09/12/2011 for non-store online retail registered in the UK.
 The company mainly sells unique all-occasion gifts.
-Many The client companies are wholesalers.
+Many client companies are wholesalers.

 **Reference:**